 Ziplining is a blast.
 I did it once in Costa Rica and would totally do it again in the right setting.
 This one sounds like so much fun.
 You get to see the beauty of the Honduras jungle by walking through 8 suspension bridges before ziplining.
 You’ll finish the tour off at the beach.

 Please note: This tour takes off from the Mahagony Bay cruise terminal.

 Food tours are always high on my list of things to do anywhere I travel.
 Combine food and culture, and you have a great day.
 After the tour, if there is still time, head to a nearby beach.

 3. Beach Resort for the Day

 Spend your day at Bananamara beach resort.
-Get day passes that include transportation, beach chairs, umbrella and more.
-Water activities available at the resort for an extra charge.
+Get day passes that include transportation, beach chairs, an umbrella, and more.
+Water activities are available at the resort for an extra charge.

 4. Hiking and Beach Hopping